-Moving WordPress to a new host is safest when the cutover is handled as a controlled handoff instead of a last-minute copy.
-A clean migration keeps posts, uploads, plugins, themes, and user data aligned while preventing new comments, orders, or edits from landing on the old server after the final snapshot begins.
+Moving WordPress to a new host is safest when the cutover is treated as a controlled handoff instead of a last-minute copy.
+A complete move keeps the database, uploads, plugins, themes, custom files, and public URL state aligned while preventing new comments, orders, or edits from landing on the old server after the final snapshot starts.

-A working migration has two parts that must stay in sync: the database and the document root that contains /wp-config.php/, plugins, themes, uploads, and any custom drop-ins.
-When the public site URL stays the same, the normal path is to copy both parts to the new host, update the target database settings in /wp-config.php/, and verify that home and siteurl still point at the expected public address.
+The migration has two parts that must stay in sync: the database and the document root that contains wp-config.php, plugins, themes, uploads, and any custom drop-ins.
+When the public URL stays the same, copy both parts to the new host, point wp-config.php at the target database, and verify that home and siteurl still match the public address.

-Examples assume shell access on both hosts, a working WP-CLI installation, and enough space to stage a final export outside the web root.
-Lower the DNS TTL before the cutover window, keep the old host available until the new host is verified, and treat URL rewriting as a separate conditional step that is only required when the public domain or protocol changes.
-If front-end URLs start returning rewrite-related 404 errors after the move, refresh the permalink rules on the target host before opening traffic.
+Start with shell access on both hosts, a working WP-CLI installation, and enough space to stage the migration bundle outside the web root.
+Lower the DNS TTL before the cutover window, keep the old host available until the new host is verified, and run URL rewriting only when the public domain or protocol changes.

 Steps to migrate a WordPress site to a new host: